John Sweeny (bishop)

 John Sweeny (May 6, 1821 – March 25, 1901) was an Irish born, Canadian Roman Catholic priest and Bishop of Saint John in New Brunswick from 1859 to 1901.

-John Sweeny was born in Clones, Co.
-Monaghan, Ireland in 1821, the son of James Sweeny and Mary McGuire.
+John Sweeny was born in Clones, County Monaghan, Ireland in 1821, the son of James Sweeny and Mary McGuire.
 He was ordained a priest, for Fredericton (St. John), New Brunswick in 1844.

 Bishop Sweeny was a leading figure in opposition to the Common Schools Act of 1871 enacted by the 22nd New Brunswick Legislative Assembly.
 He founded the Irish Catholic community of Johnville, New Brunswick.